 So, if you long to be a good parent, and for your kids to grow up as successful and mature adults, then the first thing you need to do is to develop a deep conviction that your role as a parent is crucial.
 Believe that you — your presence, your actions, and your words — are vital to the health and development of your child.
 Believe that you are the most significant influence in your child’s life.

-Check out the Fields’ parenting resources that help parents dig deeper into this important topic of becoming intentional parents.
-Find their “Intentional Parenting” DVD and Workbook by clicking here.
+Check out Doug and Cathy’s parenting resource that helps parents dig deeper into this important topic of becoming intentional parents by clicking here.